-- 1. Install the head with operator's side on the same side as the moveable dog.
-The discharge side is the side with the squaring pins. - 2.
-Raise the head 3 inches and roll from one end to the other.
+- 1 Install the head with operator's side on the same side as the moveable dog.
+The discharge side is the side with the squaring pins. - 2 Raise the head 3 inches and roll from one end to the other.
 The head should roll smoothly along the track.
 If the head "thumps" when it passes over the track joint, check to make sure the tracks are level.
 Re-level the track and try rolling the head again.
-Also be sure to watch the track as you roll the head, if the track moves, you will need to support the track in that area. - 3.
-Set the guide bracket so that the back bearing is on the same plane as the blade, so that if the blade were to wander back it would hit the back bearing evenly acreoss the middle of the roller.
-If the bearing needs to be adjusted up or down, loosen the bolt that holds it to the guide bracket and space it in either direction using the washers that are on either side of the bearing. - 4.
-Once the bearing is set, position the guide bracket so that the bearing is spaced 1/8" behind the back of the blade.
-Once the bearing is in the position, tighten the bolt on the top of the guide bracket into place, Be sure the guide is 90 degrees to the blade.
+Also be sure to watch the track as you roll the head, if the track moves down or up you will need to use shims to support the track in that area.